Buy stock, store it, pick it, pack it, ship it. Managing inventory is a big commitment when you’re running an online business.

 You still need to come up with a solid idea, build a brand, do marketing, and provide customer service.
 But you won’t have to keep a stack of products in your living room or ship every order yourself, making them excellent home businesses to start.

-Here are some low-investment business ideas that let you make money without investing a lot upfront, while freeing you from the demands of inventory management.
+Here are some low-investment business ideas that let you make money without investing a lot upfront while freeing you from the demands of inventory management.

 1. Build a dropshipping store

-Dropshipping is a business model where a third party seller stores and ships inventory to customers on your behalf.
+Dropshipping is a business model where a third party supplier stores and ships inventory to customers on your behalf.
 You just need to make the sales; you don’t need to handle the products yourself.

 Simply put, dropshipping is a modern take on the oldest form of business: Buy an item for a low price and sell it for a profit.
-Except in this case, the supplier you’re buying it from is also the one responsible for getting it to the customer.
+Except, in this case, the supplier you’re buying it from is also the one responsible for getting it to the customer.